 Victor Hugo

-This comprehensive comparison guide includes everything you need to know to choose the best island for your trip!
-While the Channel Islands are British, they are not part of the UK, and are actually much closer to France than England!
+While the Channel Islands are British, they are not part of the UK and are actually much closer to France than England!
 Both are dream places to visit – for a short break or a longer stay!

 Jersey or Guernsey: The Ultimate Comparison Guide